seejohnrun/redis-repeater/README.md

 ### Resque Queues

-If you specify a queue named `resque:queues`, all of your resque queues will be repeated
+If you specify a queue named `resque:queue:*`, all of your resque queues will be repeated

 ### Maintaining Counts